Dr. Lindsay Paterson

 Between raising five children (with music, hockey, tennis, judo, ballet etc. ) and running my own clinic in South Africa, there was little time for personal hobbies -absolutely no regrets.
 However in my next life I will learn to play the piano, fly a helicopter, make stained glass windows, do falconry and competition dressage and own that Scottish castle- complete with personal chef !

-Now, as an empty nester, I now have three yorkies, Noodle, Pixie and Abi - who are often seen running off leash and out of control in Chorley Park!
+Now, as an empty nester, I now have two yorkies, Pixie and Abi - who are often seen running off leash and out of control in Chorley Park!